-According to Philip Turvey, the Executive Director of Anglia Research, it's essential to engage your workforce and sustain your staff’s wellbeing by fostering a culture of accountability.
+According to Philip Turvey, the Executive Director of Anglia Research, it's essential to engage your workforce and sustain your staff’s well-being by fostering a culture of accountability.
 He says this is especially true in the new normal where companies are forced to adopt remote work practices.

 In this article, we’ll explore how to increase accountability in the workplace, so you can attain both success and satisfaction in your line of work.

-The life of a project manager isn’t easy.
-That’s why adding project management software to your tech roster is a superb way to increase accountability and ownership in the workplace.
+Adding project management software to your tech roster is a superb way to increase accountability and ownership in the workplace.
 The software can help you clearly define shared expectations, monitor milestones, collaborate with your staff, and measure team performance.

 With the right tools, promoting accountability in the workplace can be a piece of cake.
 And if you’re looking for the best software solution, there’s no need to look further.